mmoayyed/mmoayyed.github.io/_posts/2021-08-20-cas64-webflow-extensions.md

 {% include googlead1.html  %}

-The parent class, `AbstractCasWebflowConfigurer`, providers a lot of helper methods and utilities in a *DSL-like* fashion to hide the complexity of Spring Webflow APIs to make customization easier.
+The parent class, `AbstractCasWebflowConfigurer`, provides a lot of helper methods and utilities in a *DSL-like* fashion to hide the complexity of Spring Webflow APIs to make customization easier.

 Some interesting examples follow.